2023 Novak Djokovic tennis season: Adelaide International

-Djokovic reached the final without dropping a set, then beat Sebastian Korda in the final 6–7(8–10), 7–6(7–3), 6–4 saving a match point in the second set.
+Djokovic reached the final without dropping a set, then defeated Sebastian Korda in the final, 6–7(8–10), 7–6(7–3), 6–4, saving a championship point in the second set.
 It was Djokovic's 92nd career title, and the first time he won a title in Adelaide since 2007.

 Australian Open

-Djokovic beat Stefanos Tsitsipas in the final, 6–3, 7–6(7–4), 7–6(7–5), to win his tenth Australian Open title and 22nd major overall, equaling Nadal's all-time record.
+Djokovic defeated Stefanos Tsitsipas in the final, 6–3, 7–6(7–4), 7–6(7–5), to win his 10th Australian Open title and 22nd major overall, equaling Nadal's all-time record.
+He only lost one set during the tournament (to Enzo Couacaud in the second round).

 Dubai Tennis Championships

+The World No. 1 was on a roll, extending his winning streak to 15 matches before losing to eventual champion Daniil Medvedev in the semifinals of the Dubai Tennis Championships.

-Indian Wells Masters
+Indian Wells and Miami Opens

-Djokovic withdrew from the tournament due to COVID-19 vaccine mandate rules from entering the United States.